jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Yes.
 I have cream in my refrigerator for three or four weeks and I've never even opened it.
 It's obviously sour and [unintelligible].

 A: Just remember, any food that is predigested with bacteria will be easier to digest and better for us.
-A lot of your tribes will ferment, sour their dairy products before they eat them.
+The Hunzas and a lot of your tribes will ferment, sour their dairy products before they eat them.

 Q: It gets really, really thick.
+Is that cheese?

 A: Like I said, if you want to make quick cream cheese, just put it in a jar with about this much air space in it.
 Put it in a low cupboard where there's no light hitting it.
 And then in about a week you'll have thick and the water will be at the bottom, the weight will be at the bottom, and you'll have thick cream cheese.